smontanaro/polly/README.md

 Readline support is enabled.
 The default editing mode is emacs.
 You can set the edit-mode option in the config file to select vi.

+## Options

+### Dictionary Construction

+* server - IMAP server
+* user - email address on the server
+* password - password on the server
+* folder - name of the folder to process
+* nwords - size of dictionary

+### Generating Passwords

+* punctuation - whether to include punctuation in passwords (True/False)
+* digits - whether to use digits in passwords (True/False)
+* maxchars - maximum word length
+* length - number of words in a passphrase

+## Testing

+There's not much to the testing, just some test configs in tests/cfgs which are run with a predictable "random" number generator.
+For this, a special "unittests" option is used.
+Don't use it for anything else, as it completely wrecks the random number generator.

+To run the tests, execute:

+    bash tests/runtests.sh

+The output will be compared with tests/output/expected.out.
+To add new tests, add new config files to tests/cfgs (".cfg" is the required extension) and run the script with the --generate command line flag.
+The output will be written to stdout.